ccao-data/data-architecture/dbt/README.md

 ```

 The script will output the reports to the `dbt/export/output/` directory, and will print the
-names of the reports that it exports during execution.
+name of the report that it exports during execution.

 #### Adding QC reports